You are currently viewing 8 Best Motorcycles for Short Riders Under 5’5″

 Another favorite standard is the Triumph Street Twin.
 It follows the Bonneville’s retro aesthetic but with modern enhancements like an updated 900cc parallel twin motor.

 The Street Twin keeps things real by offering a low seat just a hair over 29.5 inches off the ground.
-Thanks to the low seat, most riders can comfortably get a foot down at stops even without aftermarket lowering options.

 The upright ergonomics are also very newbie-friendly.
 Around town and on the highway, the Street Twin soaks up bumps beautifully from its Showa forks up front.
-It’s a classic-meets-modern cruiser that’s equal parts smooth and torque-tastic.

-Cruising Low: Bikes for Shorter Legged Folks
+Category: Cruising (Bikes for Shorter Legged Folks)

 Cruisers are often a great choice for short riders since many models have lower seats to begin with.
 Two top contenders stand out as real crowd-pleasers.